tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_I_think_my_boss_just_locked_me_in_a_room_with_it.md

 The Overseer didn’t flinch.
 It shoved me down, flattening me against the floor.

-Wind screamed through unseen vents.
+Wind screamed through vents.
 The walls trembled.
 My ears rang.
 My body wasn’t falling—it was *disappearing*.

 Light shrank to a pinprick.
 Pressure caved in.
 My knees buckled.
 My head swam.